appalanaidugadu/JavaThings/README.md

 # JavaThings
-This repository contains the problems that I written when I learn Java.laskdjfkla
+This repository contains the problems that I written when I learn Java.laskdjfk